almond-sh/almond/docs/pages/dev-from-sources.md

 All these commands can be prefixed with a project id, like `kernel/test` or `interpreter/publishLocal`.
 List the available projects with `projects`.

+Note that sbt knows about the dependencies between commands, so that you can directly run `test`.
+This triggers a compilation of the main and test sources if needed.
+Sources are automatically compiled incrementally.

 `~` can be added as prefix to watch sources, like `~test:compile` or `~kernel/publishLocal`.

 To run one or several commands from your shell rather than the sbt prompt, pass those to `sbt`, like